On Play

 When my siblings and I were younger, we were artists, storytellers, game developers, and world builders.
 I think many kids were, in their own ways, in their own worlds.

-We'd draw and create our own Yu-gi-oh cards and Pokemon creatures.
-We built an "Imagination World" and filled it with story arcs from dozens of characters (i.e. stuffed animals and whatever we could find).
+We built an "Imagination World" and filled it with story arcs from dozens of characters — stuffed animals and whatever we could find.
 To anyone older, I'm sure the art, stories, games, and worlds we built were simplistic and shallow.
-We did name a stuffed turtle Turtle, and many characters were relegated to some stereotypes (turtles were wise; Pikachus were feisty; barbies were beauty-obsessed; G-I-Joes were macho).
-We'd create a nonsensical political system (a social democracy at times with an occasional fascist coup d'état) with its own currency, and we’d give preferential storyline treatment to our favorite stuffed toys.
+We did name a stuffed turtle Turtle, and many characters were relegated to stereotypes (turtles were wise; Pikachus were feisty; barbies were beauty-obsessed; G-I-Joes were macho).
+We'd create a nonsensical political system (an utopic social democracy at times with an occasional fascist coup d'état) with its own currency, and we’d give preferential storyline treatment to our favorite stuffed toys.
 It was our own Westworld but without the sophistication, sex, and gore.

 In this world, we made the rules and the stories, and we made the goals; and nobody told us what to do.
 Sure, there were biases in our heads and lives we wanted to mimic, from Pokemon to whatever was on Disney Channel or Cartoon Network.
 But Imagination World was our own creation to fill the void of boredom.

 At some point, we stopped playing.
-We stopped building, drawing, creating, and we were told, you'll have to get good grades and do X, Y, Z to be successful.
+We stopped building, drawing, creating.

 We've relegated playtime to video games, board games, and sports, where we're told "hey, you can play now, but follow these rules."
 We've created less and consumed more.